• AI Search

 Share on FacebookShare on Twitter

-Service Set Identification (SSID): An SSID is a 32-character (maximum) alphanumeric key identifying the name of the wireless local area network (WLAN).
+* Service Set Identification (SSID): A 32-character (maximum) alphanumeric key identifying the name of the wireless local area network (WLAN).

-AP (Access Point): This is used to connect the wireless device to the wireless network.
+* AP (Access Point): Essential for linking the wireless device to the network.

-The connection between the clients and APs is established by the exchange of various frames, as shown in Figure 1.
-The communication between the client and the AP is established after probing the available wireless APs.
-After that, the exchange of a series of management frames, like authentication and association request frames, takes place.
+Elucidating the dynamics of a deauthentication attack demands an understanding of the established connection between the clients and the AP.
+This connection is established by exchanging various frames, eventually setting the stage for communication between the client and the AP after detecting the available wireless APs and exchanging a set of management frames like authentication and association request frames.

 figure 1